Matching with machine learning from an algorithmic standpoint

 You can then use machine learning to predict labels for the whole list.
 Then, it is possible to output a sample of this list, with a size fixed manually.
 The sample is chosen randomly.

-For an example of how to handle grouping tasks to decide on relationship among pairs of records using Talend Data Stewardship, see Data Stewardship components.
+For an example of how to label suspect pairs in a Grouping campaign created in Talend Data Stewardship, see Handling grouping tasks to decide on relationship among pairs of records.

 How does tMatchModel learn a matching model?